Comparing 17 vendors in 3D Printing Materials across 89 criteria.

 - Various technologies are being used to create 3D-printed objects.
 These include Fused Deposition Modeling (FDM), Selective Laser Sintering (SLS), Stereolithography (SLA), Direct Metal Laser Sintering (DMLS), and other technologies.
 It was observed FDM dominated the 3D printing materials market owing to the ease of availability and its ability to print different types of materials.
 DMLS technology is further expected to grow at the fastest rate because of the rising demand for metal materials.

-- The 3D printing materials market is dominated by players such as Stratasys, 3D Systems, Inc., Materialise, General Electric, and EOS, among others.
+- The 3D Printing Materials Companies that dominate the market include Stratasys, 3D Systems, Inc., Materialise, and General Electric (GE), among others.
 These companies account for a ~32.7% share of the market.
-The market has been observed to be consolidated and most of these companies have a strong presence in Europe.
+The market has been observed to be consolidated and most of these 3D printing materials companies have a strong presence in Europe.
 The major strategies identified in the market include investments & expansions, mergers & acquisitions, and agreements and partnerships.

-- In 3D printing materials market, Stratasys and 3D Systems are considered as top players as they had a wide material offering in the 3D printing market including plastics, metals, ceramics, elastomers, resins and others for various end-use industries such as aerospace, automotive, healthcare and others.
-These companies also spent high on R&D to develop materials for targeting all kinds of 3D printing technologies.
+- In 3D printing materials market, Stratasys and 3D Systems are considered as top 3D printing materials companies as they had a wide material offering in the 3D printing market including plastics, metals, ceramics, elastomers, resins and others for various end-use industries such as aerospace, automotive, healthcare and others.
+These 3D printing materials companies also spend substantially on R&D to develop materials for targeting all kinds of 3D printing technologies.

-- Companies like General Electric, Sandvik, Höganäs, and Carpenter Technology only cater to 3D printing metals market, but they are focused on high end industries such as aerospace and industrial goods market.
-On the other hand, companies like Arkema, EOS, and Markforged are targeting 3D high performance polymer materials such as PEKK and composite materials for high end applications.
+- 3D printing materials companies like General Electric, Sandvik, Höganäs, and Carpenter Technology only cater to the 3D printing metals market, but they are focused on high end industries such as aerospace and industrial goods market.
+On the other hand, 3D printing materials companies like Arkema and Markforged are targeting 3D high performance polymer materials such as PEKK and composite materials for high end applications.

-- Materialise, Henkel, Proto Labs, and Formlabs had a wide product offering including metals, plastics and ceramics for 3D printing market and are focused on developing new materials, but their revenue is limited due to geographical restrictions, and they face huge competition from local, regional and global established players in the 3D printing materials market.
+- Other 3D printing materials companies like Materialise, Henkel, Proto Labs, and Formlabs had a wide product offering including metals, plastics and ceramics for 3D printing market and are focused on developing new materials, but their revenue is limited due to geographical restrictions, and they face huge competition from local, regional and global established players in the 3D printing materials market.

-- BASF, Evonik Industries and 3D Ceram are emerging companies in the 3D printing materials market.
-BASF and Evonik industries has recently started to explore opportunities in the 3D printing ecosystem by adding polymers and resins in their product portfolios to cater the demand of 3D printing market whereas 3D Ceram only deals in the 3D printing ceramics which is in the developing phase.
+- BASF, and Evonik Industries are emerging companies in the 3D printing materials market.
+BASF and Evonik industries has recently started to explore opportunities in the 3D printing ecosystem by adding polymers and resins in their product portfolios to cater to the demand of 3D printing market.

 The Full List